khumopaul/alx-low_level_programming/0x14-bit_manipulation/README.md

 0x14.
 C - Bit manipulation
-All tasks to be listed numerically
+all tasks to be listed numerically